-The Co-op program provides an educational opportunity that integrates a student’s academic and career interests with paid, productive work experience at cooperating organizations both locally, nationally, and globally.
+The Co-op program provides an educational opportunity that integrates a student’s academic and career interests with paid, productive work experience at cooperating organizations locally, nationally and globally.

 Motivation and Objectives

-- And, enables the department to more closely partner with employers and enables employers to identify potential future employees.
+- Enables the department to more closely partner with employers

 How Students Find Co-op Opportunities